Ybrahm22/WordPress-vs.-Kali/README.md

 ## Notes

-Had lots of trouble with degrading Wordpress version due to internal changes.
-Numerous issues with Wordpress container on Docker.
+Had lots of trouble with degrading Wordpress version due to internal file changes, had to look at files and change functions in order to get older versions to work.
+Numerous issues with Wordpress container on Docker

 ## License